 Cycling and running are both great exercises for strengthening muscles, particularly in the lower body.

-However, cycling is often seen as easier to sustain than running—a professional cyclist can cover distances of over 60 miles a day, whilst a Tour de France champion can cover over 100!
+However, even vigorous cycling is often seen as easier to sustain than running—a professional cyclist can cover distances of over 60 miles a day, whilst a Tour de France champion can cover over 100!

 While running can be a great exercise, it also puts the athlete at risk for injuries.
 Cycling, on the other hand, is a low impact exercise that people of all ages and athletic levels can enjoy.

 Cycling is a great way to get fit and stay healthy, and it’s suitable for people of all ages.
 There are many different types of cycling, including road cycling, track cycling, cyclocross, BMX, mountain biking, tandem cycling, and more.

 You don’t need expensive equipment or lengthy training sessions to get started with cycling—just some comfortable clothes and a bike!

 Both of them increase strength in your legs.